 Bitters & Bones has fun weekly specials, including a Taco Tuesday/Trivia Night and Wine Wednesdays with half-priced bottles for sale.

 Enjoy elegant meals at Campfire Adirondack Grill, located right inside the Hotel Saranac.
 Inspired by the Adirondack Great Camps and other royalty that have graced the region back in the 1920s, this establishment combines warm and cozy with sophistication while serving breakfast, lunch, and dinner seven days a week.

-The Adirondack Popcorn Co. is another great place on Main Street and a stop you have to make when visiting Lake Placid– especially if you are an avid popcorn lover!
+OK, this is not a restaurant but we love stopping here for snacks.
+The Adirondack Popcorn Co. is another great place on Main Street– especially if you are an avid popcorn lover!
 They offer a ton of unique flavors to try, as well as the traditional favorites everyone loves.
 I loved the dill pickle popcorn!

 Visitors can purchase tins from 1 gallon to 6.5 gallons and fill them with up to three choices of flavors.
 This is probably the freshest and tastiest popcorn you’re going to find in the Adirondacks and an ideal snack for taking on the go.

-French cuisine can be hard to find in Upstate New York, so if you’re looking for it, the Left Bank Cafe is your place.
-This French bistro is on Broadway in Saranac Lake and offers authentic fine dining in a cozy, quaint setting.
+French cuisine can be hard to find in Upstate New York, so if you’re craving French food, the Left Bank Cafe may be your place.
+This French bistro is on Broadway in Saranac Lake and offers fine dining in a cozy, quaint setting.

-If you plan on dining here, prepare to take your time.
+If you plan on eating here, prepare to take your time.
 Left Bank offers three-course meals, live music, movies, and a dining experience worth your whole night.
-It was closed when we went, but will hopefully be open for visitors again soon!
+It was closed when we went, but will hopefully be open for visitors again soon! 🙁